Moonstroke/cyano/README.md

 Apart from pre-installed packages, the source depends on the APT package `libsdl2-dev` to compile (and dependencies packages, of course).

-This project also depends on another of mine, the [logging system in C][clog]

 The compilation process is handled by *make*, and a Makefile is provided.

 The following rules are defined: